 Cars have controls for driving, parking, passenger comfort, and a variety of lamps.
 Over the decades, additional features and controls have been added to vehicles, making them progressively more complex.
 These include rear-reversing cameras, air conditioning, navigation systems, and in-car entertainment.
 Most cars in use in the early 2020s are propelled by an internal combustion engine, fueled by the combustion of fossil fuels.
 Electric cars, which were invented early in the history of the car, became commercially available in the 2000s and are predicted to cost less to buy than petrol-driven cars before 2025.
 The transition from fossil fuel-powered cars to electric cars features prominently in most climate change mitigation scenarios, such as Project Drawdown's 100 actionable solutions for climate change.

 Colors have perceived properties such as hue, colorfulness (saturation), and luminance.
 Colors can also be additively mixed (commonly used for actual light) or subtractively mixed (commonly used for materials).
 If the colors are mixed in the right proportions, because of metamerism, they may look the same as a single-wavelength light.
 For convenience, colors can be organized in a color space, which when being abstracted as a mathematical color model can assign each region of color with a corresponding set of numbers.
 As such, color spaces are an essential tool for color reproduction in print, photography, computer monitors, and television.
-The most well-known color models are RGB, CMYK, YUV, HSL, and HSV.
+Some of the most well-known color models and color spaces are RGB, CMYK, HSL/HSV, CIE Lab, and YCbCr/YUV.

 Because the perception of color is an important aspect of human life, different colors have been associated with emotions, activity, and nationality.
 Names of color regions in different cultures can have different, sometimes overlapping areas.
 In visual arts, color theory is used to govern the use of colors in an aesthetically pleasing and harmonious way.
 The theory of color includes the color complements; color balance; and classification of primary colors (traditionally red, yellow, blue), secondary colors (traditionally orange, green, purple), and tertiary colors.
 The study of colors in general is called color science.